cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   Furthermore, if the threshold OPRF servers holding these keys are separate from the authentication server, then recovering all n shares would still not suffice to run an offline dictionary attack without access to the client record database.
-  However, this mechanism is out of the scope of this document.
+  However, this mechanism is out of scope for this document.

 The following list enumerates notable differences and refinements from the original cryptographic design in {{JKX18}} and the corresponding CFRG document